qooxdoo/qooxdoo/docs/development/compiler/internals/Dependencies.md

 If you find that you have code which is called via a class's `.defer()` method and there is an unsatisfied dependency, the solution is to add an `@require` at the top of your code to let the compiler know that your class will need it.
-This is fairly rare though - the entire Qooxdoo library only needed 6 additonal `@require` statements, to add to the 269 that were already in use.
+This is fairly rare though - the entire Qooxdoo library only needed 6 additional `@require` statements, to add to the 269 that were already in use.

 ## Runtime meta data

-The meta data about a class, it's dependencies, unresolved symbols, etc are available as a static object `$$dbClassInfo` for each class, e.g.
+The metadata about a class, it's dependencies, unresolved symbols, etc. are available as a static object `$$dbClassInfo` for each class, e.g.
 `mypackage.MyClassA.$$dbClassInfo`.
 Much of this will probably be stripped out in future build targets.